jesperfj/heroku-log-drain-sample/README.md

 To forward logs from one of your Heroku apps to this drain app, you can add a drain like this:

 ```
-heroku drains:add -a myapp https://user:$(heroku config:get AUTH_SECRET -a drainapp)@herokuapp.com/log
+heroku drains:add -a myapp https://user:$(heroku config:get AUTH_SECRET -a mydrainapp)@mydrainapp.herokuapp.com/log
 ```

-where drainapp app is the app name of your deployment of this repo to Heroku.
+where mydrainapp app is the app name of your deployment of this repo to Heroku.
 This presumes that you've deployed this app successfully (using Heroku button or other means).